mholtkamp/octave/Documentation/Development/NativeAddon/Examples/Coin.md

 │                            │                              │
 │                            ▼                              │
 │              ┌─────────────────────────┐                 │
-│              │  For each Rotator3DData:  │                 │
+│              │  For each CoinData:  │                 │
 │              │  - Calculate delta      │                 │
 │              │  - Node3D_AddRotation() │                 │
 │              └─────────────────────────┘                 │